dipesh4036/javascript-Interview-prep./interview part -1.md

 array.pop(); // remove from last
 array.shift(); // remove from first

+// splice() method is used to add, remove, or replace elements in an array. array.splice(start, deleteCount, item1, item2, ...);

 // Example: Using find, findIndex, slice, concat, and includes array methods together

 const numbers = [1, 2, 3, 4, 5];